This independent study has been developed for nurses to better understand the new laws and rules relative to medication aides.

 The training programs also must include a mechanism for evaluating whether the candidate possesses the reading, writing, and mathematical skills sufficient to assure safe medication administration.16A registered nurse must be the program administrator and a registered nurse must also teach the didactic and laboratory portions of the program.
 During the didactic and laboratory portion, students and instructors must be present in the same location.
 In other words, the instruction must be provided in person rather than by means of electronic communication.
 The rules do not constrain, however, who can conduct a program.
 Training programs may take place in a nursing home or residential care facility or may be conducted by community colleges or vocational schools, provided they meet Board standards and receive approval.

-After completing the training, the MA-C candidate must pass a standardized examination administered by a board-approved independent testing entity.
+After completing the training, the CMA candidate must pass a standardized examination administered by a Board-approved independent testing entity.
 The test will include both written and clinical components.
 The aide must achieve an 80% score on the written test and 100% on identified critical elements of the clinical test in order to pass the examination.
 The test may be taken one additional time if a passing score is not achieved initially.
 After that, the individual must complete the training program again to be eligible to re-test.
 The tests will be given in locations throughout Ohio on a schedule established by the testing company.

 In an attempt to address timeliness issues, the training program must be structured so that a class of students completes it in no fewer than 20 business days and in no more than 90 days.
 The examination must be taken no more than 60 days after the student completes his/her classroom and supervised clinical practice components of the program.